dbome/dataset/scripts/docs/testing/README.md

 ## 3. The data pipeline

 ### Manual data updates
 For some countries, the process is automated.
-These countries, while present in our dataset do no apear under [`automated_sheets/`](../../scripts/testing/automated_sheets).
+These countries, while present in our dataset do not under [`automated_sheets/`](../../scripts/testing/automated_sheets).

 ### Automated process